sercankulcu/sercankulcu.github.io/_pencils/2026-07-28-slate-pencils.md

 For a collector, that makes associated slate pencils unusually important.

 They help reconstruct the everyday process that the board itself can no longer show.

+## A Mature Technology, Not a Brief Phase

 The Smithsonian has a particularly evocative box containing five slate pencils wrapped in paper printed with American flag designs.